How to Find Highly Rated Digital Nomad Accommodation with Reliable Wi-Fi

 How is Wi-Fi measured?

 You’ll probably notice that when Wi-Fi speeds are listed – whether on a booking site or even on your own mobile device – it’s usually just the download speed that’s shown.
-Where possible, we include the upload speed in our listings too.
-If we haven’t been able to verify it yet, a strong download speed is often a good indication that the overall connection is solid, although it doesn’t always guarantee fast upload speeds.
+Here at My Nomad Space, we include the upload speed in our listings, too.
+We actually wrote an article about the importance of upload speeds for working travellers.
+You can read it by clicking here.

 Common red flags to avoid